bosch-io/bcx2017/README.md

 All of these devices are already connected to a *Messaging Hub* based on [Eclipse Hono](https://www.eclipse.org/hono) running on the Internet.
 We have also tried to make sure that you can easily access the data and events produced by these devices using multiple APIs.

+By the way – many of the available devices allow you to work not just with the data on the backend, but directly on the device itself.

 The following diagram provides an overview of the setup.

 ![Overview diagram](Overview.png "Overview diagram")